-This couple passed thus two years together; the woman was then seized with a violent fever, and died, without her husband remarking even the slightest change in her, or any desire for her eternal salvation.
-This grieved him deeply, and there arose in his soul an uncessing intercession for the salvation of his wife.
-He did not resect whether this was secording to the articles of his church; but followed his inward impulse, and continued this inward prayer for a whole year.
+"This couple passed thus two years together; the woman was then seized with a violent fever and died, without her husband remarking even the slightest change in her, or any desire for her eternal salvation.
+This grieved him deeply, and there arose in his soul an unceasing intercession for the salvation of his wife.
+He did not reflect whether this was according to the articles of his church, but followed his inward impulse, and continued this inward prayer for a whole year.
 On the anniversary of the day on which his wife died, the impulse to pray for her became still stronger; he rose early in the morning, went to a distant and gloomy forest, prayed there the whole day with indescribable earnestness, and returned home in the evening perfectly tranquillized.

-The next morning he went to his father, in order to inquire after his child; for his wife had left him one that was now about a year old.
+"The next morning he went to his father, in order to inquire after his child: for his wife had left him one that was now about a year old.
 The grandfather had taken charge of it, because he had persons about him who could attend to it; which was not the case with the son.

-As soon as the father saw him, he said, with an unwented degree of sympathy, " I will tell you something: your wife was yesterday evening with me."
-The son was struck with astonishment, and exclaimed, "What!-father!-my wife!" " No other," rejoined the old man; " for, on entering my bodroom yesterday evening about 10 o'clock, after undressing myself, I got into bed, and was still sitting up in it, after extinguishing the light, when the bodily figure of your wife came in at the door.
-She went to the cradle of your child, which was alsoping in it, and bent over it awhile; she then became quite light, so that she shone, and afterwards soured away again."
+"As soon as the father saw him, he said, with an unwonted degree of sympathy, 'I will tell you something: your wife was yesterday evening with me.'
+The son was struck with astonishment, and exclaimed, 'What! father! my wife !' - 'No other,' rejoined the old man; 'for, on entering my bedroom yesterday evening about ten o'clock, after undressing myself, I got into bed, and was still sitting up in it after extinguishing the light, when the bodily figure of your wife came in at the door.
+She went to the cradle of your child, which was sleeping in it, and bent over it awhile; she then became quite light, so that she shone, and afterward soared away again.'
 This apparition caused uncommon joy to the young man; he was quite at ease in consequence.
-His father felt astonished; but this was all; he continued what he was before, -- an insensible, worldlyminded man-an additional proof that apparitions of spirits produce little or no effect on the improvement or conversion of the individual.
+His father felt astonished, but this was all: he continued what he was before, an insensible, worldly-minded man an additional proof that apparitions of spirits produce little or no effect on the improvement or conversion of the individual.

-Whoever possesses a knowledge of mankind mant be convinced

-that this apparition was no work of the imagination; for this old man was incapable of such an illusion."
+"Whoever possesses a knowledge of mankind must be convinced that this apparition was no work of the imagination; for this old man was incapable of such an illusion."

-A similar instance of the efficacy of prayer for departed soals, is furnished by our suther in the same work, for the year 1811.
+A similar instance of the efficacy of prayer for departed souls is furnished by our author in the same work for the year 1811.
 It is as follows:-

-Extract of a Letter from an enlightened and learned divine in the north of Germany.
+Extract of a letter from an enlightened and learned Divine in the north of Germany.